- Celtic Woman

 Asked her to be his bride

-She said, "Young man, don't bring me blame" And swiftly turned away
+She said, "Young man, don't bring me blame"

 And the morning light was shining bright